6 October 1976 massacre: Background

 On 24 September, in Nakhon Pathom, a small city just west of Bangkok, two labor activists posting anti-Thanom posters were attacked and beaten to death, their bodies then being hung from a gate.
 The murders were soon shown to have been committed by members of the Thai police.
 A dramatization of this hanging was staged by student protesters at Thammasat University on 4 October.
 The following day, as Seni struggled to put together his cabinet, a Thai language newspaper, Dao Siam (ดาวสยาม), published a photograph of the mock hanging on its front page, pointing out that the student at the end of the noose allegedly bore a resemblance to Crown Prince Vajiralongkorn.
 Army-controlled radio stations promptly accused the student protesters of lèse-majesté and coordinated royalist and rightist paramilitary forces: the Village Scouts, Nawaphon, and Red Gaurs, to assemble.
-Units of Thai Border Police, known to had close relationship with the monarchy, were also ordered to move into Bangkok without the Prime Minister's knowledge.
+Units of Thai Border Police, known to have had a close relationship with the monarchy, were also ordered to move into Bangkok without the Prime Minister's knowledge.
 At dusk on 5 October, about 4,000 members of the paramilitary forces, joined by uniformed police, gathered opposite Thammasat University.
 The massacre took place the following day.